 100 E. Rio Salado Pkwy., Tempe, AZ 85281 | (480) 642-6140

 AC Hotel Tempe is the ideal location for sunset watching.
 Not only do they have an accessible rooftop that sits against iconic Tempe landmarks such as “A” Mountain and the Hayden Flour Mill, but it is one of the only hotel rooftops where you can catch a glimpse of the sunset and Tempe Town Lake.
-Take advantage of all of the photo opportunities or simply take in the incredible views while swimming in their rooftop pool.
+Take advantage of all the photo opportunities and the incredible views while swimming in their rooftop pool.

 Tempe Mission Palms Hotel and Conference Center